(Updated 25th August 2021): Updating Umami section has been added.

 Being a relatively young project there are bound to be a lot of updates, so how do we update our Umami repo and deploy it to Railway?
 After updating from 1.17.0 to 1.22.0 here's how I did it:

-but this leaves us with a bunch of merge conflicts.
-To me (and it may just be me) it makes more sense to "start again" with an upstream to the original repo.git reset --hard origin/master
+3. If we try git pull origin master we should get an error fatal: refusing to merge unrelated histories.
+We could force this to happen by appending -allow-unrelated-histories but this leaves us with a bunch of merge conflicts.
+To me (and it may just be me) it makes more sense to “start again” with an upstream to the original repo.

-command and once that is pushed Railway will automagically deploy it for you.
+6. Commit everything and push it up to Github.
+You may (probably will) need to f your git push command and once that is pushed Railway will automagically deploy it for you.
 If your wondering how this happens, you can head to your Railway project and go to Deployments > Triggers.
-You'll see that it's connected to your repo and auto deploys when any changes are made to your main branch.
+You’ll see that it’s connected to your repo and auto deploys when any changes are made to your main branch.